 • Evaluate marketing and promotion activities

-Turnkey Recruitment and Training (new in 2024): This is for specific activities that support the marketing and promotion of intermediated producer-to-consumer market opportunities.
+Turnkey Recruitment and Training: This is for specific activities that support the marketing and promotion of intermediated producer-to-consumer market opportunities.
 Applicants must select a minimum of 3 pre-defined activities listed below:

 • Identify and analyze new or improved strategies for vendor and producer recruitment and training